EMERSE EMERSE Website Documentation Documentation

 <field name="_version_" type="long"/>

-Extra care must be taken to ensure that the Solr field defined by EMR intent RPT_ID (henceforth called its ID) is truly unique across all sources.
+Extra care must be taken to ensure that the Solr field with special role RPT_ID (henceforth called its ID) is truly unique across all sources.
 It is often the case that document from different sources will have the same ID.
 If you submit a document to Solr that has the same ID as one already in Solr, it overwrites said document, thus at most one of the documents will appear in Solr.
-To solve this, it is best to assign a "code" to each source, where no source’s code is a prefix of any other source’s code, and prefix to each document from a source the source’s code.
+To solve this, it is best to assign a "code" to each source, where no source’s code is a prefix of any other source’s code, and prefix each document’s ID with the source’s code.
 For instance, if you have two sources, and you code them as A and B, then an ID 123 present is both sources will be sent to solr as A123 if the document is from source A, and B123 if its from source B. Codes surgery and surgery_er would not work in general, since surgery is a prefix of surgery_er so that (for instance) a document with ID _er123 in source surgery and a document with ID 123 in source surgery_er would both become surgery_er123, and thus overwrite one another in Solr.
 Obviously, if you can guarantee no ID in surgery starts with _er then you should be fine.

 Technical approaches for Solr indexing